fbpx

 Post diet guidance

-Foods that are good to eat are soups and all vegetables / fruit.
-It’s ok to eat chicken and some types of fish (like Maparate and Doncella) – but best to limit the frequency to around once a day (and before you eat a whole chicken for breakfast, it’s best to have smaller amounts too!)
+You should also avoid fried foods and use only a small amount of oil or none at all.
+Foods that are good to eat are soups and all vegetables/fruit.
+It’s ok to eat chicken and some types of fish (like Maparate and Doncella), but it’s best to limit the frequency to around once a day (and before you eat a whole chicken for breakfast, it’s best to have smaller amounts too!).
+After the 7 days, you can slowly reintroduce other foods into your diet—please pay attention to how you feel.